 You Got This!

-I’m glad that I was able to share this experience and the one with my boyfriend to help show you some examples for reframing your mind.
+I’m glad that I was able to share this experience and the one with my partner to help show you some examples for reframing your mind.

 And also, just because the journey isn’t perfect, it doesn’t mean you’ve failed at your mission.
 These moments of falling off course train us to really strengthen our inner power and bounce back with more ease.